barsdeveloper/tank/docs/8-drivers.md

 # Driver Creation
 ###### *Field Manual Section 8* - Armored Engineering

-You want to open a new battlefront.
-That means forging a fresh **Driver**: the armored bridge between Tank's high‑level abstractions and a new database engine's trenches (type mapping, prepared semantics, transaction doctrine).
-This section walks you through building a crate from zero to live fire, then certifying it on the shared proving ground (`tank-tests`).
+Opening a new battlefront means forging a fresh **Driver** — the armored bridge between Tank's high‑level abstractions and a database engine's trenches (type mapping, prepared semantics, transaction doctrine).
+This section boots a driver crate from cold steel to live fire, then certifies it on the proving ground (`tank-tests`).

 ## Mission Objectives
 - Stand up a new `tank-<backend>` crate
-- Implement the core trait: `Driver`, that is the starting point, keep expanding from there
+- Implement core traits: `Driver`, `Connection` + `Executor`, `Transaction` + `Executor`, `Prepared`, `SqlWriter`
-- Specialize dialect printing (specific query language syntax can be implemented by overriding the default methods from `SqlWriter`)
+- Specialize dialect printing (override only what diverges from the default functions)
-- Integrate with the shared test suite, gating unsupported munitions with feature flags
+- Integrate with shared test suite (`tank-tests`), gate unsupported munitions with feature flags
-- Ship a lean, consistent crate matching existing armor plating
+- Ship a lean, consistent crate aligned with existing armor plating

 ## Battlefield Topography
 A driver is a thin composite of five moving parts: